top of page

 I worked for the Humane Society of North Texas (HSNT) for almost a year as an Animal Adoption Counselor and Kennel Tech.
 I cared for some wonderful animals and found homes for them.
 Animal Adoption Counselors help match potential owners with shelter pets for a minimal fee, that goes toward vaccines, micro-chipping, and to spay or neuter your new pet.
 These services are significant reasons to get your new friend from a shelter and are less expensive than buying from a breeder, on top of having to pay for these exact services through a vet.
 Plus, when you adopt a shelter pet, you are saving a life!
 Animal shelters have limited space and do not have enough money to take care of all the animals they house when they become ill and have to be euthanized.
 Unfortunately, this happens to healthy animals, too.

 While working for HSNT, I also became a foster dog parent.
 Snickers was my first foster pup and a Lab/Pit mix.
-She contracted kennel cough (canine infectious respiratory disease).
-I brought her home on medication to recover away from the other animals.
+She contracted kennel cough (canine infectious respiratory disease) and I brought her home on medication to recover away from the other animals.
 Tanner was immediately taken with her.
-She stayed with us for several months and was quite the escape artist.
-She could get out of the kennel in a flash.
+She stayed with us for several months and was quite the escape artist and could get out of the kennel in a flash.
 I wish we could have adopted her, but it was not meant to be.
 A wonderful family that lived out in the country adopted her.
 Mya was our second foster pup to come home with me.
-She was an albino Australian Shepherd pup and was half blind and deaf.
-This little girl stayed with us for a month before she was adopted.
-She found a wonderful fur-ever home.
+She was an albino Australian Shepherd pup that was half blind and deaf.
+This little girl was a beauty and stayed with us for a month before she was adopted.
+She would need a special owner to take the time to injury proof their home and have patience with her.
+She found a wonderful fur-ever home with just the right lady!
 Hoss was an English Mastiff and my third and final foster dog.
-He was five years old and an owner-surrender that was heartworm positive.
+He was five years old and an owner-surrender that was heart worm positive.
 We ended up adopting Hoss as he was undergoing heart-worm treatment.
 Sadly, Hoss was only with our family for eight months, before he passed away from heart failure.
-Even after treatment, the damage was just too much for his body to sustain.
+Even after treatment, the damage was just too severe for his body to sustain.
+This is why you should keep your animal on a heart worm preventative.
 My family was blessed to have been able to give him a loving home, even for just a short time.

 Want to become an animal foster parent?
 Check out your local animal shelters.
 I am sure they have a foster program in place!